SuyashLakhotia/UniversityNotes/CZ 3001 - Advanced Computer Architecture/Module 2 - MIPS Instructions.md

 **Note:** `mult` results in a 64-bit product, which is stored in the special *Acc* register.

-**Note:** `div` results in the quotient and the remainder.
+**Note:** `div` results in a quotient and a remainder.
 The quotient is stored in the lower half of *Acc* i.e. LO and the remainder is stored in the upper half of *Acc* i.e. HI.

 ### Register to Register Data Transfer
 - `mfhi $rd` = Move from HI
 - `mflo $rd` = Move from LO
 - `mthi $rs` = Move to HI
-- `mtlo $rs` = Move to LOW
+- `mtlo $rs` = Move to LO

 ### MIPS Procedure Calls
-- When executing a procedure, the values of callee-saved registers (and $ra) must first be pushed to stack and popped back to the original destinations at the end of execution before returning the control back to the caller.
+- When executing a procedure, the values of callee-saved registers (and $ra) must first be pushed to stack.
+- The values must be popped back to their respective original registers at the end of the procedure before returning the control back to the caller.

 ```
 addi $sp, $sp, -8	# creates stack for two values